AngelS28/Markdown_Github/GitHub's Tools and Features.md

 You now have Git and GitHub all set up.
 You may now choose to create a repository where you can put your projects.
 Saving your code in a repository allows you to back up your code and share it around the world. <br />

 * Creating your account, the first thing you should do it's to create an GitHub account that will store all your projects, ideas and work.
 It's important to for a user to know how to access their acccount.
-[Create Account](https://github.com/AngelS28/Markdown_Github/blob/main/yourAccount.md)
+Click: [Create Account](https://github.com/AngelS28/Markdown_Github/blob/main/yourAccount.md) to start on your tutorial.

 <br />

 * Creating a repository for your project allows you to store code in GitHub.
 This provides a backup of your work that you can choose to share with other developers.
-[Create Repository](https://github.com/AngelS28/Markdown_Github/blob/main/createRepository.md)
+Click: [Create Repository](https://github.com/AngelS28/Markdown_Github/blob/main/createRepository.md) to start on your tutorial.

 <br />

 * Forking a repository will allow you to make changes to another repository without affecting the orginal.
-[Fork Repository](https://github.com/AngelS28/Markdown_Github/blob/main/forkRepo.md)
+Click: [Fork Repository](https://github.com/AngelS28/Markdown_Github/blob/main/forkRepo.md) to start on your tutorial.

 <br />

 * Each repository on GitHub is owned by a person or an organization.
 You can interact with the people, repositories, and organizations by connecting and following them on GitHub.
-[Build Collaboration ](https://github.com/AngelS28/Markdown_Github/blob/main/collabrateWithOthers.md)
+Click: [Build Collaboration ](https://github.com/AngelS28/Markdown_Github/blob/main/collabrateWithOthers.md) to start om your tutorial.

 <br />